Insects, disease making Washington forests unhealthy

 In 2015, aerial surveys found 338,000 acres of sick and dying trees.
 By 2019, that number had nearly doubled to 658,000 acres of trees that are dead and dying as the result of insects and disease.
 Survey flights were not made in 2020 because of COVID-19.

-On the west side of the state, a big enemy is fungus, called "root rot," which is killing trees by cutting off their ability to absorb nutrients.
+On the west side of the state, a big enemy is a fungus called "root rot," which is killing trees by cutting off their ability to absorb nutrients.
 They lose their tops and then topple over, unable to stand with their roots gone.

 And as one infestation completes its natural cycle, another one starts up.
-The fear is that will be made worse as climate change weakens the ability of trees to withstand attack.
+The fear is that process will be made worse as climate change weakens the ability of trees to withstand attacks.

-That includes attack from wildfire as too many dead trees can become fuel for the blaze.
+That includes attacks from wildfire as too many dead trees can become fuel for the blaze.